Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

 await sessionStorage.deleteSession(session.id);
 ```

-When an end-to-end testing framework runs tests in parallel, and you need a separate Session with a unique `shop` parameter for each parallel process, you can modify the above code snipped to incorporate a unique process identifier into the shop name, for example:
+When an end-to-end testing framework runs tests in parallel, and you need a separate Session with a unique `shop` property for each parallel process, you can modify the above code snipped to incorporate a unique process identifier into the shop name, for example:

 ```ts
 ...